 The base of this delightful soup was made using beef broth and caramelized onions and topped with croutons and melted Comté cheese.

 Today, Onion soup varies.
 In Quebec, some will make it with chicken broth, while others use beef or beef and veal stocks.
 Oftentimes red wine or red ale is added to the broth as well.
 Some soups will have croutons, while others use a day-old baguette or crostini.
 The choice of cheese changes quite a bit, from gruyere to emmental, migneron, mozarella or cantonnier.

 There are currently 32 restaurants in Old Quebec City serving Soupe à l’Oignon.
 While there are definitely some bad bowls of French Onion soup, I’m going to focus on the really good ones.
-The ones that I crave on a regular basis.
+The ones that I crave regularly.